 Orange opera festival, and a fine triumphal arch, standing in

 middle of N7 road on the northern exit from the town.

 , northwest of Orange.
 Ruins of the Roman

 town, a 1st century AD Roman bridge and fine and well

 restored Roman theatre.

-Also in the Vaucluse department, near Apt, the Pont Julien is a
+Also in the Vaucluse department, near Apt, the Pont Julien

 well-preserved Roman bridge where the old Via Domitia crossed the river

 (Isère, south of Lyon) : Gallo-Roman theatre, fine temple of

 Augustus and Livia, and Gallo-Roman pyramid